microchip-pic-avr-examples/atmega4809-adc-basics-mplab/README.md

 # ATmega4809 Xplained Pro ADC Basics

-MegaAVR® 0-series devices feature a 10-bit Successive Approximation register (SAR) Analog-to-Digital Converter (ADC) capable of conversion rates up to 115 ksps.
+MegaAVR® 0-series devices feature a 10-bit Successive Approximation Register (SAR) Analog-to-Digital Converter (ADC) capable of conversion rates up to 115 ksps.
 It features a flexible multiplexer, which allows the ADC to measure the voltage at multiple single-ended input pins.

 There are four modes we will explore in this example:
 *  ADC Free-Running mode